pahuber/PHRINGE/docs/index.rst

 --------

 | **Flexible Instrument Architecture Modeling:**
-| Support for symbolic input of beam combiner matrices and collector positions thanks to the integration of `sympy <https://www.sympy.org>`_.
+| Support for symbolic input of beam combiner matrices and collector positions thanks to the integration of `SymPy <https://www.sympy.org>`_.

 | **Detailed Instrumental Noise Modeling:**
 | Monte Carlo sampled instrument perturbations such as amplitude, phase and polarization rotation errors.